Darth-Apple/simple-php-templates/readme.txt

     My content
 [@template:footer]

- * The above code will parse the header and footer templates in the locations listed above.
+ - The above code will parse the header and footer templates in the locations listed above.
- * The evaluation is all done at the final render.
+ - The evaluation is all done at the final render.
 Any variables that are set up until the render will be accessible in both the footer and the header.

+TEMPLATE REFERENCES:

+[@template:@somevar]

+ - Template references are similar to normal template substitution tags, except that a variable can contain the name of the template to be loaded.
+In this case, @somevar can be set like normal to contain ANY template name desired.
+The engine will substitute it as normal and parse the corresponding template as expected.

 ------------------------------------------------------
 PHP SYNTAX: